 - Several moves such as Fury Cutter and Ice Ball deal laughable damage at first but deal more damage if used consecutively (and have a less-than-stellar accuracy rate).

 - Regigigas, the progenitor of Hoenn's golem trio is an Olympus Mon with stats on par with the Elemental Embodiment of the oceans and the core's magma, both of which wreak havoc on the weather by merely being awake.
-Regigigas has been stated in legends to be capable of moving entire continents, but when it is encountered it has slumbered for so long that it takes a while to shake off the rust and moss growing on it, which is reflected in its ability 'Slow Start'; For the first five turns of combat its attack and speed stats are cut in half, which puts it straight into Awesome, but Impractical for battling because most fights are over by then - of course, capturing it is likely to take more than five turns.
+Regigigas has been stated in legends to be capable of moving entire continents, but when it is encountered it has slumbered for so long that it takes a while to shake off the rust and moss growing on it, which is reflected in its ability 'Slow Start'; For the first five turns of combat its attack and speed stats are cut in half, which puts it straight into Awesome, but Impractical for battling wild Pokémon because most fights are over by then.
+Of course, capturing it is likely to take more than five turns, and its defensive stats being unaffected means that a well-informed player can use him as a wall until the steam is gathered.

 - Like with Collectible Card Games, their electronic equivalent, the Card Battle Game also has instances of accumulating resources at a maximum fixed rate.